7RU7H/CTFs/HackTheBox/Retired-Machines/Acute/Acute-Helped-Through.md

 The struggle for me came from my screenshotting.
 Here is the import detail
 ![](configname.png)
-Fortunately honestly and thankfully the logs are here to remind me of the OOF.
+Fortunately, honestly and thankfully the logs are here to remind me of the OOF.
 ![](honestyisgood.png)
 Bit testing and playing around.
 Learnt that a better approach would be to start check what commands you run first. `get-command`
 ![](imonkaswhoami.png)